ArcStackLab/ArcStackLab/README.md

 ## 📬 Contact Us

-Got questions or want to get involved?
+Do you have questions or want to get involved?
 Reach out to us:

 - **Email**: arcstack@eteam.ng